 According to Article 27 of the AML, the following factors shall be taken into account in a merger review:

-- b the degree of market concentration in the relevant market;
+- the degree of market concentration in the relevant market;

-- c the impact of the concentration of undertakings on market access and technological advancements;
+- the impact of the concentration of undertakings on market access and technological advancements;

-- d the impact of the concentration of undertakings on consumers and other undertakings;
+- the impact of the concentration of undertakings on consumers and other undertakings;

-- e the impact of the concentration of undertakings on national economic development; and
+- the impact of the concentration of undertakings on national economic development; and

-- f other factors that may affect market competition shall be considered as determined by the Anti-monopoly Law Enforcement Agency under the State Council.
+- other factors that may affect market competition, which shall be considered as determined by the Anti-monopoly Law Enforcement Agency under the State Council.

 According to Article 5 of the Interim Provisions on Assessing the Impact of Concentration of Undertakings on Competition (Interim Provisions), market share is an important factor when analysing a market structure, including the positions of the undertakings concerned and their competitors in the relevant market.
 Market shares directly reflect the structure of the relevant market, the positions of the undertakings concerned and their competitors in the relevant market.